Infineon/micropython/docs/psoc6/quickref.rst

     bitstream('P13_6', 0, timing, buf)         # bitstrem buffer data with timing through pin P13_6

 .. note::
-    All timings greater than 1500 ns work and the accuracy of the timing is +/- 400ns.
+    All timings greater than 1500 ns work and the accuracy of the timing is +/- 400 ns.
     Supported timing_ns ranges below 1500 ns is [500, 1125, 800, 750].

 Delay and timing